 Google AdWords and Conversion-measurement

-The Website uses Hotjar, a web analytics tool provided by Hotjar Ltd (Level 2, 3, Elia Zammit Street, St Julians STJ 1000, Malta, Europe), to record randomly selected, individual visits (only with an anonymous IP address).
+On the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
+6 para.
+1 lit. f.
+GDPR), we make use of Hotjar, a web analytics tool provided by Hotjar Ltd (Level 2, 3, Elia Zammit Street, St Julians STJ 1000, Malta, Europe), to record randomly selected, individual visits (only with an anonymous IP address).
 This creates a log of mouse movements and clicks with the intention of randomly displaying individual website visits and deriving potential improvements for the website.
+In addition we use Hotjar in order to obtain user feedback for improving customer experience.
 The data which is collected by Hotjar is by default not visible for and will not be disclosed by us.

 You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site and Hotjar’s use of tracking cookies on other websites by following this opt-out link.

-We use the tool Hubspot from Hubspot Inc. for online marketing analysis and customer communication.
+Besides for newsletters as outlined above, on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
+6 para.
+1 lit. f.
+GDPR), we make use of the tool Hubspot from Hubspot Inc. also for online marketing analysis and customer communication.
 Among other, this includes content management, e-mail marketing, reporting (traffic sources, accesses,...), contact management, landing page tracking.

 Hubspot Inc., is a company based in 25 First Street, 2nd Floor, Cambridge, MA 02141, USA.
 Hubspot Inc. is certified under the Privacy Shield Agreement (https://www.privacyshield.gov/participant?id=a2zt0000000TN8pAAG&status=Active).